bplmaps/lmec-main-site/content/event/putting-family-history-on-the-map.md

 How can historic maps be used for genealogical research?
 What sorts of clues do maps provide for piecing together local history?

 In this edition of the Boston Public Library's [Local & Family History Lecture Series](https://www.bpl.org/local-and-family-history-series/), LMEC Assistant Curator of Digital & Participatory Geography [Ian Spangler](https://www.leventhalmap.org/about/people/ian-spangler/) and Public Engagement Coordinator [Megan Nally](https://www.leventhalmap.org/about/people/megan-nally/) will discuss the use of historic maps for genealogical research.
-The Boston Public Library's Local & Family History Lecture Series shares information about the history of Boston and its diverse neighborhoods along with tips and guides for those beginning their own genealogical research.
-This talk will feature a demonstration of the Map Center's [Atlascope tool](https://atlascope.leventhalmap.org/), which overlays historic maps on top of modern-day ones so you can easily compare past and present.
+This talk will also feature a demonstration of the Map Center's [Atlascope tool](https://atlascope.leventhalmap.org/), which overlays historic maps on top of modern-day ones so you can easily compare past and present.

 We hope you're able to join us!

+_The Boston Public Library's Local & Family History Lecture Series shares information about the history of Boston and its diverse neighborhoods along with tips and guides for those beginning their own genealogical research._